 Vuze used to hold the number one spot when it came to BitTorrent clients, but over the years, better service providers have come up with more enticing offers & it seems they’ve just not been as keen enough to adapt.

 The biggest reason users complain about Vuze is the ads that they let pop up when you’re on their standard subscription.
 The only way to get rid of them would be to upgrade to Vuze Plus, and that costs 28.90 Euros a year.

-In terms of usability, I’ve had a lot of users complain about how the client is resource heavy, and also the amount of bloatware that gets installed to the device in use.
-The features on offer are certainly worth a look, with stuff like remote management, visualisations, integrated media player, content discovery through automated descriptions as well as file conversion across devices.
+In terms of usability, I’ve had a lot of users complain about how the client is resource heavy, and also the amount of bloatware that gets installed on the device in use.
+The features on offer are certainly worth a look, with stuff like remote management, visualizations, integrated media player, content discovery through automated descriptions as well as file conversion across devices.

 Next up is Transmission, another popular client that has one of the best user interfaces in the market.
 The service is also free and open source, with an offering that includes webspeed support, tracker editing, global & per-torrent speed limits, addon support as well as BitTorrent protocol encryption.

 The service is available for users running Linux, OSX, FreeBSD, Gentoo, and Windows.